mariusz-dziedzic/scraping_imdb/ReadMe.txt

-To view the data and analysis, you can simply download the HTML file and run it in your browser
+To view the data and analysis, you can simply open page: https://mariusz-dziedzic.github.io/jupyter_notebook/imdb_scraping.html

 or: